Robpol86/UnofficialDDNS/README.md

 UnofficialDDNS needs the following:
 * Name.com user name.
 * API token.
-* The (sub)domain which will points to your server.
+* The (sub)domain which will point to your server.

 It might take a couple of days to get a reply from their customer support with your token.